-8.6 Policy E34 - Water Efficiency
+Policy E3 - Water Efficiency

-- 8.6.1 All new houses should provide water butts.
-In developments of blocks of flats facilities for communal water storage and reuse shall be provided. - 8.6.2 The provision of water butts is also encouraged and supported in commercial developments and extensions to residential properties.
+- A. All new houses should provide water butts.
+In developments of blocks of flats facilities for communal water storage and reuse shall be provided. - B. The provision of water butts is also encouraged and supported in commercial developments and extensions to residential properties.

-- 8.6.3 The Building Regulations include an optional water efficiency standard of 110 litres/person/day.
+- 8.5.1 The Building Regulations include an optional water efficiency standard of 110 litres/person/day.
 The average daily consumption of an unmetered customer in South East England is 160 litres of water per person per day.
 As London is in a Water Stress Area, there is a clear local need to conserve water by managing demand.
 We support the application of this optional standard by the London Borough of Richmond upon Thames in the Ham and Petersham Neighbourhood Area.
-This approach endorses the Richmond Local Plan strategic objective for a sustainable future and their new policy, LP 22 Sustainable Design and Construction. - 8.6.4 Smart meters for water usage enable consumers to manage their demand for water as those with meters tend to use 12% less.
+This approach endorses the Richmond Local Plan strategic objective for a sustainable future and policy LP 22. - 8.5.2 Smart meters for water usage enable consumers to manage their demand for water as those with meters tend to use 12% less.
 All new developments are required to install water meters.
-Retrofitting all of the existing 3.3 million properties in the Thames Water area is a large programme of works and is unlikely to be completed before 2030. - 8.6.5 Water butts will help manage demand for water use and provide rain water storage for summer storms.
+Retrofitting all of the existing 3.3 million properties in the Thames Water area is a large programme of works and is unlikely to be completed before 2030. - 8.5.3 Water butts will help manage demand for water use and provide rain water storage for summer storms.
 The surface water sewers in Ham have a relatively flat gradient so during a high intensity summer storm the sewers fill up quickly and do not have the capacity to carry the rainwater away quickly.
 This can lead to water backing up the system and discharging out of gullies at low spots or ponding as there is no 'space' in the sewer to take the water away.
 Water butts can provide some of that 'space'.
 Each household storing water in this way could provide a local solution to surface water flooding.
-Installing a water butt to store potential floodwater and using it instead of tap water for plant watering will significantly reduce our carbon footprint. - 8.6.6 When the local community were consulted, there was concern about high levels of water consumption and support for the use of sustainable drainage techniques.
+Installing a water butt to store potential floodwater and using it instead of tap water for plant watering will significantly reduce our carbon footprint. - 8.5.4 When the local community were consulted, there was concern about high levels of water consumption and support for the use of sustainable drainage techniques.
 This approach builds on policy LP 23 of the Richmond Local Plan.

-8.7 Managing flood risk
+8.6 Managing Flood Risk